caiomolinaro/caiomolinaro/README.md

 I'm interested in learning more and working in the development area :boy:

-I love Internet, Windows and Android (i like Linux and Apple too, i'm fascinated with every tech), my focus is Web Dev, Android Dev and Windows Dev :sparkles:
+I love Internet and i'm fascinated with every tech :sparkles:

 :penguin:  I use Windows 10 with Windows Subsystem for Linux, with Ubuntu, i love this feature